-- (ii) The Development is explicitly identified in a resolution by the municipality (or county if the Development Site is completely outside of a city) as contributing more than any other to the concerted revitalization efforts of the municipality or county (as applicable).
-Where a Development Site crosses jurisdictional boundaries, resolutions from all applicable governing bodies must be submitted.
-A municipality or county may only identify one single Development during each Application Round for each specific area to be eligible for the additional points under this subclause.
-If multiple Applications submit resolutions under this subclause from the same Governing Body for a specific area described in the plan, none of the Applications shall be eligible for the additional points (2 points); and - (iii) The development is in a location that would score at least five (5) points under Opportunity Index, $\S11.9(c)(4)(B)$, except for the criteria found in $\S11.9(c)(4)(A)$ and subparagraphs $\S11.9(c)(4)(A)(i)$ and $\S11.9(c)(4)(A)(ii)$.
-(1 point) - (e) Criteria promoting the efficient use of limited resources and applicant accountability. - (1) Financial Feasibility. (§2306.6710(b)(1)(A)) To qualify for points, a 15-year pro forma itemizing all projected income including Unit rental rate assumptions, operating expenses and debt service, and specifying the underlying growth assumptions and reflecting a minimum must-pay debt coverage ratio of 1.15 for each year must be submitted.
+- (fe) Criteria promoting the efficient use of limited resources and Applicantappli - (1) Financial Feasibility. (§2306.6710(b)(1)(A)) To qualify for points, a 15-year pro forma itemizing all projected income including Unit rental rate assumptions, operating expenses and debt service, and specifying the underlying growth assumptions and reflecting a minimum must-pay debt coverage ratio of 1.15 for each year must be submitted, unless allowable exceptions provided for in §11.302(i)(5) are applicable.
 The pro forma must include the signature and contact information evidencing that it has been reviewed and found to be acceptable by an authorized representative of a proposed Third Party permanent lender.
 In addition to the signed pro forma, a lender approval letter must be submitted.
-An acceptable form of lender approval letter may be obtained in the Uniform Multifamily Application Templates: - (A) If the letter evidences review of the Development alone it will receive twenty-four (24) points; or - (B) If the letter is from the Third Party permanent lender and evidences review of the Development and the Principals, it will receive twenty-six (26) points; or - (C) If the Development is Supportive Housing and meets the requirements of 10 TAC §11.1(d)(122)(E)(i), it will receive twenty-six (26) points; or - (D) If the Development is part of the USDA set-aside and meets the requirements of 10 TAC §11.5(2) and the letter is from the Third Party construction lender, and evidences review of the Development and the Principals, it will receive twenty-six (26) points; or - (E) If the Department is the only permanent lender, and the Application includes the evaluation of the Request for Preliminary Determination submitted under 10 TAC §11.8(d), it will receive twenty-six (26) points. - (2) Cost of Development per Square Foot. (§2306.6710(b)(1)(F); §42(m)(1)(C)(iii)) For the purposes of this scoring item, Eligible Building Costs will be defined as Building Costs voluntarily included in Eligible Basis for the purposes of determining a Housing Credit Allocation.
+An acceptable form of lender approval letter may be obtained in the Uniform Multifamily Application Templates. -Scoring will be awarded as follows: - (A) If the letter evidences review of the Development alone it will receive twenty-four (24) points; or - (B) If the letter is from the Third Party permanent lender and evidences review of the Development and the Principals, it will receive twenty-six (26) points; or - (C) If the Development is Supportive Housing and meets the requirements of §11.1(d)(126)(E)(i) of this chapter, it will receive twenty-six (26) points; or - (D) If the Development is part of the USDA set-aside and meets the requirements of §11.5(2) of this chapter and the letter is from the Third Party construction lender, and evidences review of the Development and the Principals, it will receive twenty-six (26) points; or - (E) If the Department is the only permanent lender, and the Application includes the evaluation of the Request for Preliminary Determination submitted under §11.8(d) of this chapter,), it will receive twenty-six (26) points. - (2) Cost of Development per Square Foot. (§2306.6710(b)(1)(F); §42(m)(1)(C)(iii)) For the purposes of this scoring item, Eligible Building Costs will be defined as Building Costs voluntarily included in Eligible Basis for the purposes of determining a Housing Credit Allocation.
 Eligible Building Costs will exclude structured parking or commercial space that is not included in Eligible Basis, and voluntary Eligible Hard Costs will include general contractor overhead, profit, and general requirements.
 The square footage used will be the Net Rentable Area (NRA).
 The calculations will be based on the cost listed in the Development Cost Schedule and NRA shown in the Rent Schedule.
 If the proposed Development is a Supportive Housing Development, the NRA will include Common Area up to 75 square feet per Unit, of which at least 50 square feet will be conditioned.
+The Department will annually compare the proportional cost increases from October of the prior year to October of the year being calculated based on the Construction Price Index for Multifamily Housing Units Under Construction (US Census Bureau) and increase the square foot cost targets in this item by that annual proportional amount of increase.